 One lesson is immediately apparent from this incident: officials, and administrators, are being called upon now and will probably be called upon increasingly more so in the future, to make very quick and hugely impactful decisions, based on partial intelligence, and measured against the assessed credibility of threats – all skills they are probably not fully trained for.
 This is going to be a new area of expertise that top administrators will have to master, and fast.

-Click on the audio link below to listen to Johnathan Tal, TAL Global’s President and CEO, discussing decision making during crisis, in an interview with NPR station KPCC.
+Click on the audio link below to listen to Johnathan Tal, TAL Global’s Chief Executive Officer, discussing decision making during crisis, in an interview with NPR station KPCC.